c4pt000/QUANTUM_PROTECTION_FOR_CLASSIC-ENCRYPTION-PROTECTION-AT_THE_HARDWARE_LEVEL_IN_THE_PROCESSOR/README.md

 FOR EVERY QPU EVER MADE SO THE INTERNET DOESNT BREAK   NX-bit on the processor die to disable math function to solve prime of a sha256 style encryption

-WE keep classic encryption for a long time we dont go to quantum encryption because we would have to constantly build more and more and more efficient quantum computer racing to stop a faster quantum computer from solving just a quantum function
+WE keep classic encryption for a long time we dont go to quantum encryption because we would have to constantly build more and more and more efficient quantum computers racing to stop a faster quantum computer from solving just a quantum function

 if QUANTUM COMPUTER ON THE ENTIRE WORLD NET MUST ALWAYS USE a DISABLE_PRIME_SOLVE_FOR_ROOT_ENCRYPTION